snaszy/battleship/README.md

         if shipArray.location[i] = currentLocation
         create new ship

+    //now there is an issue with gameboard and createships running at the same time I need to have a async funtion for this to find the location of the ship and compare it to the gameboard -gameboard is created
+    -ships are created
+    -compare ships location to gameboard, if they match then we change the gameboard ship to true

+        -wait for ship to be created to find location -then compare that location to the gameboard

     -Recieve Attack Function
         (a, b)
         if (a, b) = ship then ship hit